k2view-academy/K2View-Academy/articles/TDM/tdm_gui/11_environment_products_tab.md

 # Environment Systems Tab

 A [TDM System](05_tdm_gui_product_window.md) (product) represents a system or application installed in a source or target environment.
-Each Testing environment must have at least one system which can be added, edited or deleted from the environment by an Admin user or the [Environment Owner](08_environment_window_general_information.md#environment-owners).
+Each Testing environment must have at least one system, which can be added, edited or deleted from the environment by an Admin user or the [Environment Owner](08_environment_window_general_information.md#environment-owners).

 An environment's systems are displayed in the Environment window's **Systems tab**: